A year after Sandy, New York's Rockaway surfers ride on

-NEW YORK (Reuters) - Wyatt Earp was first into the water, followed by Captain America, the Statue of Liberty, a nun and a gorilla.
+NEW YORK, Nov 5 (Reuters) - Wyatt Earp was first into the water, followed by Captain America, the Statue of Liberty, a nun and a gorilla.
 As the surf barreled in, Superman, Beetlejuice and dozens of others followed, struggling through the white water, out to the waves.

 The recovery from Superstorm Sandy’s devastating passage a year ago is far from complete in New York City’s Rockaway Beach, but celebrations like the annual “Nightmare on 90th” surf contest quicken the healing.